Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 *File Ingest happily accepts the JSON from any of the collectors above.*

-### Built-in queries
+### Built-in Queries

-Under Explore > CYPHER, BloodHound gives you a whole set of prewritten queries you can fire off with a single click, which means you can get straight to the interesting findings without having to write any Cypher by hand.
+Under Explore > CYPHER, BloodHound gives you a whole set of prewritten queries you can use with a single click, which means you can get straight to the interesting findings without having to write any Cypher by hand (it's a little...complex).

 ![The built-in Cypher queries under Explore then Cypher](/assets/images/bloodhound/18.png)